Chicken consumption is known to reach high numbers each year. Americans alone are believed to eat 9.2 billion chickens yearly!

 Yes, you can eat roosters.
 They have almost the same nutritional value as the hens.
 They are safe to eat.

-There is almost the same chance that an egg would be a male or a female chick.
+There is almost the same chance an egg would be a male or a female chick.
 The same is not true when it comes to commercial poultry.
-Roosters and hens don’t have the same chances in the poultry business.
+Roosters and hens don’t have equal chances in the poultry business.

 As you might already know, hens rule the commercial poultry world.
 You usually see hens on shelves and tables.
 On the other hand, it’s unusual to see roosters in those places.

 With all that, roosters are not the most popular choice, but they are still safe to eat.

 There are several reasons why hens are more popular as table birds than roosters.
 Let’s talk about those factors one by one:

 It’s not what you’re thinking.
 There are no rules stating people can’t eat roosters.
 That is as far as we know.